Top 10 Lookouts in Sydney

-This magical little hideaway is one of Sydney’s hidden treasures.
+This magical little hideaway is one of the city's hidden treasures and one of the most spectacular lookouts in Sydney.
 Wendy Whiteley’s Secret Garden is a quirky, quiet oasis full of tree ferns, herbs, flowers, palm and fig trees.
 It also occupies a prime position in the Lavender Bay Parklands right on Sydney Harbour with incredible views.
 The peaceful nook has picnic tables and artistic objects dotted throughout the park, and is one of best places for a family picnic while taking in the majestic seaside surroundings from the lookout.

 8. The Gap Sydney

 The stunning coastal walk along The Gap on Sydney’s South Head has breathtaking views of the ocean and the dramatic rocky cliffs.
 There are several lookout points along The Gap Sydney's old tram track with views that extend from North Head across Sydney harbour to the city, including the historic Hornby Lighthouse on the furthermost point, which is surrounded by the expansive Pacific Ocean and magnificent views across Sydney.
 While you're visiting The Gap Sydney, make the most of nearby Watsons Bay village, which boasts its own magnificent seaside lookout, plus beautiful parklands and beaches.

 Location: Military Road, Watsons Bay